jack8120/TechEd-201/Class-03.md

 // returns "bread"
 ```

-**List five shorthand operators for assignment in javascript and describe what they do.**
+**List seven shorthand operators for assignment in javascript and describe what they do.**

 |Name	|Shorthand operator	| Meaning
 |------|------------------|------------|